tjelvar-olsson/biologists-guide-to-computing/source/managing-your-system.rst

     pip (6.0.8)
     setuptools (12.0.5)

-Now we can replicate the exact same setup as in our first virtual environment, i.e. install ``numpy`` version 1.9.2, using the command below.
+Now we can replicate the exact same setup found in our initial virtual environment, by running ``pip install -r requirements.text``.

 .. code-block:: none